Supertext/polylang-supertext/readme.txt

 = 3.14 =
 * Added support for Elementor
+* Fixed enqueuing block editor script on block editor page only

 = 3.13 =
 * Fixed order links for new Polylang block editor sidebar